fbpx

 Euribor – The Euro Interbank Offered Rate is a daily reference rate based on the average interest rates at which Eurozone banks offer to lend to other banks in the euro wholesale money market (also known as the interbank market).
 You can see the 12-month Euribor Rate online.

-TAEG Taxa Annual de Encargos Efetiva Global is the sum of TAN and other costs from the lender, such as origination fees, required insurance, and so on.
-This rate is used to compare similar mortgage loan options from different banks effectively.
+TAEG – Taxa Annual de Encargos Efetiva Global is the sum of TAN and other lender costs, such as origination fees, required insurance, and so on.
+This rate is effectively used to compare similar mortgage loan options from different banks.

 What types of mortgages are available in Portugal?